 - Dogs are social animals.
 They need to socialize with their owners and see what’s going on around them.
 Then the dog gets human interaction and feels like part of the family.

-A best place to put a dog crate
+The best place for a dog crate

 The best room for a dog crate is a bedroom or family room.
-If you leave the dog in a crate overnight, it is better to put it in the bedroom.
-Especially if you’re just started crate training.
+If you leave the dog in a crate overnight, it is better to put it in the bedroom especially if you’re just started crate training.

 It's best to put the crate somewhere in a quiet corner rather than on the walkways, so a lot of foot traffic will keep the dog distracted all the time.
 Every time someone walks by, the pet will think it's coming to let it out.
-This creates unnecessary stress.
+It creates unnecessary stress.

 Where you shouldn’t put a dog’s crate